Pentagon sharply raises its estimate of Chinese nuclear warheads

 China could also potentially seize offshore islands.
 The official declined to say which one of these contingencies was most likely or if any were likely at all.

-But the Pentagon has voiced concern about China's pursuit of capabilities that would enable such actions.

-"They have a range of different things that they are wanting to be prepared to do," the official said.

-Separately, the top US general said on Wednesday that China was unlikely to try to militarily seize Taiwan in the next couple of years.
+Separately, the top US general said on Wednesday that China was unlikely to try to militarily seize Taiwan in the next few years.

 "Based on my analysis of China, I don't think that it is likely in the near future - being defined as, you know, six, 12, maybe 24 months, that kind of window," General Mark Milley, chairman of the Joint Chiefs of Staff, said when asked if China was preparing to make a move on Taiwan in the near future.